Inferis/Inferis.github.io/content/posts/2015-05-27-swift-an-array-of-protocols.md

 {% img center http://c.inferis.org/image/39081y3E1C1T/nope.gif %}

+Why?
 Objects conforming to `ThingyNotifier` now have to implement this method too and on top of it you cannot freeload on the `NSObjectProtocol` implementation anyway:

 {% img center http://c.inferis.org/image/3w0P3p0a2I41/Image%202015-05-27%20at%209.16.19%20am.png 750 %}